TheCoderRaman/sdl-game/readme.md

 Link Engine v0.1
 ==============
-A cross platform 2D game engine built using SDL, Box2D and other open source libraries.
+A cross platform 2D game engine built using SDL2 and Box2D.
 --------------

 Primarily 2D, hopefully to make something cool with in the end.

 Code is built using cmake, a cross platform make tool.

-It's organised into the main game source, and Libraries.

 Current libraries are